hxwwong/hxwwong/README.md

 I'm always happy to make new connections and to talk about opportunities to collaborate on new work, so feel free to reach out to me on the following channels! :>

 - email: hans.wong@thinkingmachin.es / hxwwong@gmail.com
-- facebook: facebook.com/hxwwong
 - linkedin: https://www.linkedin.com/in/hxwwong/